 Picking Up Your Weekly Share

 Produce is delivered directly from Stoneledge Farm to Hudson Guild.
 The season runs for 24 weeks, from mid-June to mid-November.
 Members pick up their shares at 441 W. 26th street (between 9th and 10th ave) between 4pm and 7pm each Tuesday during the twenty-four week season.
-The exact start date for the 2013 season has not been announced.
 Only members or a designated individual can pick up shares.
-Shares not picked up by 7 pm will be donated to a low income family or an emergency food provider.
+Shares not picked up by 7 pm will be donated to Hudson Guild’s community food programs.

 CSA members have the option to add a 20-week fruit share comprised of fresh fruit from a variety of local farms and orchards.
 Unlike the vegetable share, the fruit share is not organic.
 Members can also add a mushroom or coffee share.
-Additionally, CSA members have the option to order other products from Stoneledge Farm and from a group of upstate farmers.
+Additionally, CSA members have the option to order other products from Stoneledge Farm and from a Lewis Waite Farm, a consortium of upstate producers and growers.
 These products are then delivered as part of the weekly vegetable share.

 Want to learn more about the Chelsea CSA?